Home > Short-term health insurance > Short-term health insurance in Nebraska

 That changed under Trump administration’s rules that took effect in late 2018, allowing short-term plans to have initial terms up to 364 days (ie, the same as Nebraska’s existing law), and total duration, including renewals, of up to 36 months.

 However, under new federal rules, short-term plans issued or sold on or after Sept.
-1, 2024 will be limited to total durations of no more than four months, including renewals.
+1, 2024 are limited to total durations of no more than four months, including renewals.
 Since these rules are stricter than Nebraska’s, the federal rules will be applicable in the state.

 Who can buy short-term health insurance in Nebraska?